skipperoo/bitwarden-installer/README.md

 # Bitwarden AppImage Installer

-Encountering various issues wit both the [`flatpak`](https://flathub.org/apps/com.bitwarden.desktop) (experiencing UI blurriness on HiDPI displays) and the [`snap`](https://snapcraft.io/bitwarden) (encountering keyboard input issues) packages, I decide to make my own installation script to fetch the latest `AppImage` package from the [official website](https://bitwarden.com/).
+Encountering various issues wit both the [`flatpak`](https://flathub.org/apps/com.bitwarden.desktop) (experiencing UI blurriness on HiDPI displays) and the [`snap`](https://snapcraft.io/bitwarden) (encountering keyboard input issues) packages, I decide to make my own installation script to fetch the latest `AppImage` package from the [official website](https://bitwarden.com/), which has always been the most reliable way to use Bitwarden on my system.

 ## Usage